ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "You begin to comprehend me, do you?" cried he, turning towards her.

-"Oh! yes--I understand you perfectly."
+"Oh! yes -- I understand you perfectly."

 "I wish I might take this for a compliment; but to be so easily seen through I am afraid is pitiful."